josefmicak/remote-control/README.md

 ## Watch part

-*Languages used: HTML, CSS, JavaSscript*
+*Languages used: HTML, CSS, JavaScript*

 Provides a way to perform remote key presses using a smart watch.
 The application has been successfully tested on a real device (Samsung Galaxy Watch Active2) and it can probably only be used on Tizen OS-based watches.
 Includes a widget.